Dream of having the confidence to travel solo?

 24 Hours in Zagreb Itinerary

 One of my favorite things to do when I travel is shop at local businesses.
 Except for things like toilet paper, light bulbs, and basic black shirts from Uniqlo, I try to only shop when I travel so my home/wardrobe will be full of uniqueness.
-And what better way to combine travel and shopping than with the Urban Adventures Made in Croatia Shopping Tour.
-This way a local can show you around and take you to stores you’d never be able to find on your own!
+So let’s combine travel and shopping with this self-guided shopping tour.

 Three Fun Facts: Zagreb Shopping